fandystar/ParkingLot-Node.js/README.md

 Tests are written using [Jest](https://jestjs.io) and can be run using `npm test`

-- `npm test` : Run unit tests only (Tests for functions in Parking lot Class)
+- `npm test` : Run unit tests only (Tests for functions in Parking lot Class and parkingCharge function)

 #### Test Screenshots